 - 4.21 The Council Strategy sets out the Council's strategic ambitions for the borough.
 The Council Strategy for 2020-2030 was developed based on discussions with members and officers, an analysis of evidence and intelligence about Allerdale, consideration of residents' views (via the 2018 Residents Survey) and wider external consultation on priorities with stakeholders.
 The Council Strategy sets out priority themes and a clear set of objectives for each theme over 10 years.
-It describes the outcomes the Council aims to achieve for its communities and gives an overview of the kinds of activity it will undertake to achieve those outcomes. - 4.22 More specific strategies and plans focus on sustainable economic, social and environmental benefits such as the Local Plan and Housing Strategy.
-The Council developed a Resilient Communities Strategy and an Economic Growth Strategy in 2020-21 - both taking into account the impacts of the pandemic on Allerdale's communities and economy. - 4.23 The importance of environmental sustainability is recognised in the Council Strategy and to underpin the Council's commitments in this area the Council adopted a Climate Change Action Plan in March 2020 and set up a cross party working group to take that forward.
-Work was undertaken by the group to improve this action plan during 2020-21 with a revised Climate Change Action Plan agreed in April 2021. - 4.24 The Council's decision-making process takes account of the economic, social and environmental impacts of policies and plans.
+It describes the outcomes the Council aims to achieve for its communities and gives an overview of the kinds of activity it will undertake to achieve those outcomes. - 4.22 More specific strategies and plans focus on sustainable economic, social and environmental benefits such as the Local Plan and Climate Change Action Plan.
+The Council developed a new Homelessness Prevention and Rough Sleeping Strategy in 2021-22. - 4.23 The importance of environmental sustainability is recognised in the Council Strategy and to underpin the Council's commitments in this area the Council adopted a Climate Change Action Plan in March 2020 and set up a cross party working group to take that forward.
+Work was undertaken by the group to improve this action plan during 2021-22. - 4.24 The Council's decision-making process takes account of the economic, social and environmental impacts of policies and plans.
 Reports to committees require a consideration of these factors along with risk and financial implications.
 The committee report template was updated during 2020 to improve the way these impacts are presented to members.